You ask. I answer.

 Q: Other than acupuncture, what services do you offer at your clinic?

 A: In addition to acupuncture, I will often use cupping and moxibustion during your treatment.
-I also offer dietary and lifestyle counseling, as well as instruction in qigong exercises.
+I also offer dietary and lifestyle counseling, as well as instruction in various exercises/stretches.
 When appropriate, I will prescribe herbal remedies for many of my patients.
 Each of these services is discussed below in greater detail:

 Please visit this page to learn more about breathwork as a standalone service and to find out how to book a session.